 When in Byron Bay, a day trip to the historical and colourful hippie village of Nimbin should also be on your Byron Bucket List.
 The day trip is by far one of the weirdest and wackiest experiences we have ever had in Australia, rolling through the hinterland in a rainbow bus with the Bob Marley tunes a-blaring!
 Walking to Byron Bay Lighthouse for sunrise is an unforgettable experience and don’t forget to check out the markets.

-- You can read our tips for Fun and Free things to do in Byron Bay
+- Check out some Fun and Free things to do in Byron Bay

 Travelling 1 hour north from Byron Bay, you will arrive in Surfer’s Paradise (in the Gold Coast).
 Surfer’s Paradise is commonly compared to England’s Blackpool – and we love it!
 The nightlife is great, the beaches are amazing and there are 4 of Australia’s biggest theme parks all within a short drive away.
 We suggest 2 or 3 nights here, but if on a short time frame, you could probably scoot right through to Brisbane.
 If you are planning on heading to the theme parks you will need to allocate an entire day!